tieututinhoc/piracy/docs/direct-downloads.md

 - [Swiss Transfer](http://www.swisstransfer.com/en) - Share Files up to 25GB.
 - [YouTube MP3 Rip](http://youtubemp3.rip/) - Download YouTube music videos as MP3 files without registration.
 - [FlixGrab](http://freegrabapp.com/product/flixgrab/) - Unique and powerful application for downloading NetFlix videos fast and for free.
-- [Netflix-proxy](https://github.com/ab77/netflix-proxy/) - Smart DNS proxy to bypass Netflix GeoIP restriction.
+- [Massivedl](http://github.com/dimkouv/massivedl) - A command line tool which helps to download a large number of files from the web in a short time.

 ## Direct Download Streaming